How to Prevent and Stop Baby Hiccups

 When the diaphragm gets irritated, it might involuntarily contract, quickly causing air to get sucked in a little more forcefully than a usual breath.
 When this force of air hits your baby’s vocal cords, they close suddenly.
 That’s what can make that little “hiccup” sound.

-Your baby’s diaphragm might become irritated if they eat too fast or too much, or perhaps if they feel excited or nervous about something.
+You might notice that your newborn gets hiccups after feeding.
+This is because their diaphragm might become irritated if they eat too fast or too much or if they feel excited or nervous about something.

-How to Get Rid of Your Baby’s Hiccups
+How to Get Rid of Baby and Newborn Hiccups

 If your baby gets hiccups during feeding, stop and try to burp them or change their position.
 In general, try to help your little one relax.